nc108x/2023-scoreboard/README.md

 ### Known Issues

-- **Occasionally the timer will immediately terminate after the 1 minute preparation time, instead of going down to the 3 minutes game time.
+- **The timer will more often than not immediately terminate after the 1 minute preparation time, instead of going down to the 3 minutes game time.
 Cause of bug has yet to be determined.
 Current workaround is to simply rewind to the start of game time, but this is very much less than ideal.
 Will examine further.**

   - Update: Apparently spamming start/pause in the last few seconds of the preparation time will trigger this bug.
 I suspect has something to do with the way `onComplete` is triggered?
     <br>